pratikrajput777/Building-Energy-Efficiency-Prediction/README.md

- # 🏠 Building Energy Efficiency Prediction using Machine Learning
+ # 🏠 Building Energy Efficiency Prediction

 This project aims to predict **Heating Load** and **Cooling Load** of residential buildings based on architectural and design parameters using Machine Learning techniques.
 The goal is to contribute to **sustainability** and **energy efficiency** by enabling data-driven insights during the early stages of building design.